teclone/php-handler/README.md

 ## Validation Rule Types

-The module defines lots of validation rule types that covers a wide range of validation requirements.
+The module defines lots of validation rule types that covers a wide range of validation cases.
 These includes the following:

 - [Limiting Rule Validation](#limiting-rule-validation)